Organic Strawberry Fields Forever:

 Organic Strawberry Fields Forever – A Game-Changer

-When California’s proposed chemical substitute for MeBr, methyl iodide, was withdrawn because it is four times more acutely toxic, Dr. Lisa J. Bunin (Center for Food Safety) asked pioneer organic strawberry farmers to become part of the solution.
-In 2013, under the auspices of Organic Strawberry Fields Forever Project (OSFF), she convened an Organic Strawberry Summit of organic strawberry farmers, researchers, government regulators, and NGOs to discuss the imperative of ending the industry’s contribution to MeBr use and ozone depletion.
-Strategizing at subsequent meetings led to successfully jump-starting organic strawberry nursery production.
+When California’s Department of Pesticide Regulation (DPR) withdrew their proposed chemical substitute for MeBr, methyl iodide, because they found it was four times more acutely toxic, Dr. Lisa J. Bunin approached pioneer organic strawberry farmers to help forge a solution.
+Under the auspices of the Organic Strawberry Fields Forever Project (OSFF), in 2013 she convened an Organic Strawberry Summit of organic farmers, researchers, government regulators and NGOs to discuss the imperative of ending the organic strawberry industry’s contribution to the use of MeBr and other toxic soil fumigants.
+Strategizing at subsequent meetings led to jump-starting organic strawberry nursery production and the founding of Innovative Organic Nursery, LLC (ION) in 2016.

-Crediting OSFF for leading the industry’s switch to organic strawberry starts, Driscoll’s, the world’s largest organic strawberry grower, decided to end using conventional starts by 2020.
-While beneficial for the environment and human health, it does not help independent and family farmers who cannot purchase Driscoll’s proprietary varieties.
+Crediting OSFF for leading the switch to organic starts, Driscoll’s, the world’s largest organic strawberry company, announced that it will use only organic starts by 2020.
+While beneficial for human health and the environment, this move does not help independent and family farmers who cannot purchase the proprietary varieties.
+OSFF is filling this gap by pursuing the development of public starts for all growers.

 Growth Market with an Impact

-- Facilitate the development of public varieties of organic strawberry starts at multiple nurseries.
+- Facilitate the development of public varieties of organic strawberry starts at nurseries at multiple locations.

-- Outreach to organic strawberry farmers to join OSFF and help transition the organic strawberry industry.
+- Outreach to organic strawberry farmers to enlist them to grow organic starts and help transition the industry!

 Given the continued and rapid growth of the organic strawberry industry, OSFF’s success will make a positive and measurable environmental and health impact by reducing the use and release of ozone-depleting, toxic, soil fumigants.